-“To teach is to learn twice,” said by Joseph Joubert.
+“To teach is to learn twice,” said Joseph Joubert.
 When you teach, you are further exploring your knowledge and understanding of a topic and how to organize and pass on the information to others.

 Seems simple on paper, but the truth is that the idea of teaching makes most of us shake in our boots.
-I’ve been making info products and courses for more than 12 years, and I STILL get nervous when creating a new one!
+I’ve been making courses for more than 12 years, and I STILL get nervous when creating a new one!
 In fact, I remember creating my very first course like it was yesterday…

 I remember the time I created my first training course.
 There were so many thoughts and emotions that went through me.

 I was right out of college, and it was my first job for a big company.
 I was the newest, and youngest employee on our team.
 My task was to create a digital course that would be widely distributed nationally to government salespeople I never met.
 The product would be an important tool used as part of their sales strategy.
 Their success depended on my product.